The Benefits of Social Work Field Experience

 This meeting is the opportunity for students to get acquainted with the Director of Field Education and Field Coordinator to determine what kind of agency best fits a student’s interests.
 Next is the MSW New Student Orientation, covering the necessary programmatic details and providing an overview of the field placement process.
 Finally, MSW students will participate in a fieldwork webinar, which details the requirements (hours, dates, courses, etc.), and expectations for fieldwork.

 Before applying directly to the field placement sites, students must submit a professional cover letter and resume to the submission portal at the MSW Student Center.
-Utica College’s Center for Career and Professional Development and Office of Learning Services are available to help students craft these documents.
+Utica University’s Center for Career and Professional Development and Office of Learning Services are available to help students craft these documents.

 After an MSW student selects a fieldwork agency, they will complete a screening process for new employees.
 Most agencies request proof of a valid driver’s license, auto insurance, background check, and immunization record, among other documents.
 Students are strongly encouraged to disclose the need for any accommodations for any disability.